hanspinckaers/zap.nvim/README.md

 :zap: fast, typo-resistant, fuzzy LSP auto-completion plugin for Neovim.

+> [!WARNING]
+> This is me open sourcing my hacky completion plugin.
+I don't know how it will work for others.
+However, it has been my daily drivers for a few months.

 **My goals were:**

 - instantaneous (requesting early, caching completions, filtering cached completions)